-We have ongoing clinical programs in development awaiting further data.
-Once data becomes available and is reviewed, we will determine the feasibility of pursuing further development and/or partnering these assets, including sapacitabine in combination with seliciclib, our second clinical candidate, and seliciclib in NSCLC and nasopharyngeal cancer ("NPC").
-In addition, we market directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Lozenges for xerostomia.
-However, these activities generate a small amount of revenues.
 As a development stage enterprise, substantially all efforts of the Company to date have been devoted to performing research and development, conducting clinical trials, developing and acquiring intellectual property, raising capital and recruiting and training personnel.
-We currently anticipate that our cash and cash equivalents of approximately \$23.6 million at March 31, 2012 are sufficient to meet our anticipated short-term working capital needs and to fund our on-going sapacitabine clinical trials for at least the next twelve months.
-However, we cannot be certain that we will be able to raise sufficient funds to complete the development and commercialize any of our product candidates currently in clinical development, should they succeed.
+The Company currently anticipates that its cash and cash equivalents of approximately \$20.0 million as of June 30, 2012 are sufficient to meet its anticipated short-term working capital needs and to fund its on-going sapacitabine clinical trials for at least the next twelve months.
+However, the Company cannot be certain that it will be able to raise sufficient funds to complete the development and commercialize any of its product candidates currently in clinical development, should they succeed.